wckoeppen/headliner/README.md

 - Also undocumented until you get the error: "Developer accounts are limited to 500 requests over a 24 hour period (250 requests available every 12 hours)."

 Of course all these mean more requests.
 With 500 requests per day, in theory you could pull a max of 10,000 results per day, though we will lose a lot in the partially filled pagination.
+- Lastly, with the free version, you can only request data from the past month.
+Ouch.

+## NYT API
+On the third day of successfully pulling New York Times headlines from newsAPI.org, that source was dropped from the newsapi results.
+So now you have to use https://developer.nytimes.com/apis

+## Comparing bias
+https://www.adfontesmedia.com/interactive-media-bias-chart/ - the first google hit is a media company.
+Weird?
+But they list AP and Reuters as the most reliable with least bias.
+They list The New York times as skews left, and InfoWars as Hyper-Partisan Right.
+The Hill comes up in the center, somewhat surprisingly.
+Fox News on the right is the equivalent of MSNBC on the left https://www.allsides.com/media-bias/media-bias-chart - they smartly split the opinion sections from the online news orgs.
+They have NPR, Reuters, and Ap as the center https://sharylattkisson.com/2019/04/media-bias-chart-analysis/ - Sharyl Attkisson says the APO is to the left as much as Fox News is to the right.
+Meanwhile she labels The New York Times as far left along with NPR, with InfoWars as mid-right.
+She labels Snopes as mid left.
+Her commenters say things like "I view InfoWars as further left."
+Amazing.
+I'd label this as unreliable.